Highlights

 Aalborg Universitet (AAU)

-Anders S. Johansen is a postdoc at CAISA and AAU, and researches computer vision.
-He is interested in how to translate legal and ethical expectations of AI systems into technical evaluation criteria.
+Anders S. Johansen is a postdoctoral researcher at CAISA and Aalborg University, where he conducts research in computer vision.
+He investigates how legal and ethical expectations of AI systems can be translated into technical evaluation metrics.

 Researcher